JacobH140/PartnerGPT/README.md

 1. **Do not learn if you do not understand.** Writing animations, example sentences, images, and audio are all immediately viewable upon flipping a card.
 What _isn't_ immediately avaiable is pinyin or English versions of the auxillary data; those take an extra click.
 This challenges learners to understand new words 'in context', from both a textual and auditory perspective.
 [Conversing with PartnerGPT](immersion) is a great way to understand new words as well, as a learner may ask questions to check comprehension.

 2. **Learn before you memorize.** Two on-flashcard tools are provided for this.
 The first is etymological: a small blurb detailing how the constituent characters relate (e.g., 眼鏡='eye'+'mirror' in the video).
 The second is orthographical: an analysis of the constituent components used in writing the characters and how they might convey its meaning.
-Probably the best way to learn brand new words is via the micro-lessons that [PartnerGPT conversations](immersion) provide. > Warning`
+Probably the best way to learn brand new words is via the micro-lessons that [PartnerGPT conversations](immersion) provide.
-3.